NoodleSeed-com/seedspec/docs/core-concepts/business-rules.md

 # Business Rules

-SeedML provides a simplified approach to business rules focused on common use cases and rapid prototyping.
+The Seed Specification Language provides a simplified approach to business rules focused on common use cases and rapid prototyping.

 ## Core Concepts